 Since improved readability helps prevent medication mix-ups, it has been recommended that prescribers write out instructions rather than use more ambiguous abbreviations.
-(For example, write "daily" rather than "qd," the abbreviated Latin term for "every day," which could be misinterpreted as "qid," meaning "4 times a day," or "od," meaning "right eye.")
+For example, prescribers would write "daily" rather than "qd", the abbreviated Latin term for "every day".
+In this case, "qd" could easily be misinterpreted as "qid" (which means 4 times a day) or "od" (which means right eye).

 If the directions written on a prescription are unclear or confusing, please ask your doctor or pharmacist to explain.
 Do not take your medication without fully understanding the prescribing instructions.